'Saka is working and improving' – Emery praises teenager after Manchester United showing | Goal.com

 'Saka is working and improving' – Emery praises teenager after Manchester United showing

-At 18 years and 125 days old, the winger became the youngest player to start a match between the two sides in the Premier League.
+At 18 years and 125 days old, the forward became the youngest player to start a match between the two sides in the Premier League.

 18y 25d - Bukayo Saka is the youngest player to ever start a @premierleague match between Manchester United and Arsenal.
 Stage. #MUNARS pic.twitter.com/CAb7fXIYRm— OptaJoe (@OptaJoe) September 30, 2019

-The Gunners manager was full of praise for Saka, who assisted Pierre-Emerick Aubameyang as his team forced the Red Devils to a 1-1 draw at Old Trafford.
+The Gunners manager was full of praise for Saka, who assisted Pierre-Emerick Aubameyang as his team held the Red Devils to a 1-1 draw at Old Trafford.

 GOAL Man Utd 1-1Arsenal (58 mins)— Premier League (@premierleague) September 30, 2019